rvagg/node-du/README.md

 ## options

 An optional `options` object may be passed as the second argument.
-Currently there is only one option, a `'filter'` function that is passed a full file path and is expected to return a truthy/falsy value to indicate whether the file is included in size calculations.
+Currently there is only two options, a `'filter'` function that is passed a full file path and is expected to return a truthy/falsy value to indicate whether the file is included in size calculations and a `disk` option.
+If disk is true, then block sizing is used when calculating the size. (get's you closer to real du numbers).

 ```js
 du(